AuxilManagementGmbH/WasserfallExtended/README_EN.md

 3. position value Delta (Top - Outside, Centre, Bottom - Outside, Auto)
 4. position value delta next (top - outside, centre, bottom - outside, auto)
 5. distance to the bar
+6. if a percentage number for delta bars should be shown
+7. formatting of the percentage
-6. font
+8. font
-7. font size
+9. font size
-8. styling (bold, italic, underline)
+10. styling (bold, italic, underline)
-9. font colour (function and fixed)
+11. font colour (function and fixed)

 #### Categories
 The categories are the names of the measures and the delta, delta next and totals bars.
 These are always displayed below the visualisation.